Skip to Content

 Brewery Tour

-For many, Portland is often synonymous with beer.
-With over 70 breweries within the city limits, a brewery tour should be on your 3-day Maine coast itinerary.
+With over 70 breweries within the city limits, a brewery tour should be on your 3 day Maine coast road trip.
 There are plenty of unique tour options, from a Haunted Pub Crawl, pedal bike tours, party bikes, bus, and private tour options.
 Alternatively, you can research Portland’s many breweries and take a self-guided brewery tour.

 • Bike and Brew Tour – 1.5-2.5 hour options.
 Discover Portland and the local brew scene by bike.
 Choose between a morning coffee tour, an afternoon brewery tour, or an early evening beer, wine, and spirits tour.
 Includes all cycling gear, a local guide, and a selection of craft beverage samples.
 See here for full tour details.